Skip to main content

 CREATE TABLE my_table(id INT) ENABLE_SCHEMA_EVOLUTION = true;

-To disable, set it back to false:
+To disable schema evolution, set it back to false:

 ALTER TABLE my_table SET OPTIONS(ENABLE_SCHEMA_EVOLUTION = false);